-Welcome to the home of Centre-Point, a creative hub at the heart of Warwickshire, offering regular classes and provision in Contemporary Dance, Pilates, conditioning and wellbeing, suitable for early years through to adults.
-Drawing on over 20 years of professional experience as a dance artist, founder Kate Taylor invites you to explore the body's potential and develop a passion for moving!
+Kate and Kerry welcome you to the home of Centre-Point, a creative hub at the heart of Warwickshire, offering regular classes and provision in Contemporary Dance, movement, Pilates, conditioning and wellbeing, suitable for early years through to adults.
+Drawing on over 20 years of professional experience as a both dance artists and wellness practitioners, joint Directors Kate Taylor and Kerry Childs invite you to explore the body's potential and develop a passion for moving!

 “All that is important is this one moment in movement.
 Make the moment important, vital, and worth living.
 Do not let it slip away unnoticed and unused” - Martha Graham, 20th century dance icon.

 Check out the following links to see you happy!
 We do still have some online options and also not forgetting bespoke private & small group options.

 Regular classes are signed up for through our membership scheme, where we offer different packages to suit.

 Regular classes are paid for via a hasel free monthly DD.
 Please follow link.

 Kate Taylor & Kerry Childs: Joint Directors at Centre-Point